 A Few Fun Facts About Squirrels

-A squirrel may "pretend" to bury food in order to throw off thieves.
+A squirrel may "pretend" to bury food to throw off thieves.
 This is called "deceptive caching."
-The little trickster will dig a hole and vigorously cover it back up, without depositing anything.
+The little trickster will dig a hole and vigorously cover it back up without depositing anything.

 Adult tree squirrels usually live alone but sometimes team up in cold weather.
 A group of squirrels is called a "scurry" or a "dray."